indigotech/taq-github-bot/src/data/local/github/tracks-node/track-3/steps/step-3.md

 1. When it expires
 1. Which user is sending

 This is an example of the famous [JWT token](https://jwt.io/).
 You're going to build these tokens and return on your mutation.
-[This](https://auth0.com/learn/token-based-authentication-made-easy/) link has some information about token absed authentication, jwt tokens and an example of how to imnplement it on code.
+[This](https://auth0.com/learn/token-based-authentication-made-easy/) link has some information about token based authentication, jwt tokens and an example of how to implement it on code.

 Your task now is to implement a model of JWT tokens for your server and return them on your `Login` mutation.